AyobN/418Group17/README.md

 # 🔐 ChaCha20 Encryption Tool

-This is a command-line program that performs **ChaCha20 encryption and decryption** using a 256-bit key and a 96-bit nonce.
+This is a command-line program that performs **ChaCha20 encryption and decryption** using a 256-bit key and a 96-bit nonce, from files provided as command line arguments.
 ChaCha20 is a symmetric stream cipher — the same function is used for both encryption and decryption.
+An output file, output.txt is generated from the resultant XOR.
+To decrypt, one must rename the file 'output.txt' to another filename, inputting a file with the name 'output.txt' will present problems as the output file is of the same name.

 ---